Theory of Coulomb blockaded transport in realistic Majorana nanowires: Nanowire Hamiltonians

 with the energy spacing picked as

-where the presumed degeneracy $D_n$ is the size of the density matrix, the bulk BCS DOS of the superconductor $\rho_{SC}(\epsilon_n)$ is
+where the presumed degeneracy $D_n$ is the size of the density matrix, the bulk BCS DOS of the superconductor $\rho_{\text{SC}}(\epsilon_n)$ is

-, where $\rho_F$ is the DOS at Fermi level. $V_{SC}$ is defined from the total DOS above the SC gap as
+where $\rho_F$ is the DOS at Fermi level. $V_{\text{SC}}$ is defined from the total DOS above the SC gap as

-This total DOS is under the assumption that the superconductor is much larger than the nanowire so that the component of the wave-function in the nanowire is negligible.
-After the superconducting gap collapses, i.e., $\Delta(V_z>V_c)=0$, Eq.\eqref{rho_SC} reduces to
+This total DOS is under the assumption that the superconductor is much larger than the nanowire so that the component of the wave function in the nanowire is negligible.
+After the superconducting gap collapses, i.e., $\Delta(V_z>V_c)=0$, Eq. \eqref{rho_SC} reduces to

 , a constant.
 Note that the factor 2 here is due to the spins.